MichaelsPlayground/BleClientBlessedPart3/readme.md

 For a general overview on Bluetooth Low Energy (BLE) see this perfect article "The Ultimate Guide to Android Bluetooth Low Energy", available as PDF in the docs folder as well: https://punchthrough.com/android-ble-guide/.

+Screenshot of the running app after connection to the server.
 ![client_view_after_connect](https://github.com/MichaelsPlayground/BleClientBlessedOriginal/blob/master/docs/client01.png?raw=true)

-To check that the server is up and running I recommend to install another app on a second device that allows to connect to the "Server", I'm using **nRF Connect for Mobile** and it is available on the Google's PlayStore:  https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=de&gl=US.
+To check that the server is up and running I recommend to additionally install another app on the second device that allows to connect to the "Server", I'm using **nRF Connect for Mobile** and it is available on the Google's PlayStore:  https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=de&gl=US.
 I provide a simple manual on how to work with the nRF Connect-app here:
 [nRFConnect_manual](nrfconnect_manual.md)

-To get the Server app to build you need 2 additional dependencies, add them in build.gradle(app):
+To get the Client app to build you need 2 additional dependencies, add them in build.gradle(app):
 ```plaintext
     implementation 'com.jakewharton.timber:timber:5.0.1'
     implementation 'com.github.weliem:blessed-android:2.3.4'